webauthn4j/keycloak-webauthn-authenticator/README.md

 | Identity Provider Redirector |     | ALTERNATIVE |
 | WebAuthn Authenticator       |     | REQUIRED    |

-## Open Issue

-We've not yet resolved the following issues:

-- credential storage : avoid creating a new table for credentials, mentioned in [keycloak-dev ML](http://lists.jboss.org/pipermail/keycloak-dev/2019-March/011837.html).
-- problem on re-build and re-deploy : after re-building and re-deploying this demo, there are some cases that the user registered before this re-building and re-deploying can not be authenticated.
-- latest WebAuthn4j support : this demo has not yet supported the latest WebAuthn4j(0.9.2.RELEASE)

 ## TODO

 - [x] [credential storage : avoid creating a new table for credentials](https://github.com/webauthn4j/keycloak-webauthn-authenticator/issues/7)